Advice

 Can I transfer tax to a used car that I’ve bought?

 Road tax is not transferable between owners of a car, even if you’re family members.
 Updated rules came into force in 2014 that put an end to issuing of tax discs and allowed sellers to get a full refund on the sold car’s remaining months’ tax.
-This means before you drive away with the car that you’ve just bought, you need to tax it as a legal requirement.
+This means before you drive away with the car that you’ve just bought, you legally need to tax it.

 If you’re buying from a dealer, they will be able to sort that for you.
-However, if you’re buying the car from a private individual, you can’t take advantage of any tax that’s left on the car.
-To tax the car, you need the new keeper section of the V5C online – another reason to insist on seeing the V5C before you buy the car – and you can tax the car immediately, either online via gov.uk, over the phone (lines open 24 hours a day), or at a Post Office that deals with vehicle tax.
-Learn more about how much car tax is levied on a second-hand car.
+If you’re buying the car from a private individual, you can’t take advantage of any tax that’s left on the car.
+To tax the car, you need the new keeper section of the V5C online – another reason to insist on seeing the V5C before you buy the car – and you can tax the car immediately, either online via gov.uk (external link), over the phone (lines open 24 hours a day), or at a Post Office that deals with vehicle tax.
 Read more: Can I tax my car without a log book?
+VED tax explained

 If you’re a new keeper of the car and you don’t have a V5C in your name yet then you can use your green new keeper slip and tax the car using the 12-digit reference number.